BenSturgeon/RL_interpretability_masters/notes/Masters thesis in rl interpretability.md

 Initially these results did not yield any effect on the trajectory of the agent through the maze at all.
 This seemed in stark contrast to the results attained by Turntrout et al with the single target maze environment.

 This could mean a number of things:
-* The model navigates through a different mechanism than the cheese finding model.
+* The model navigates through a different mechanism than the cheese finding model, which only targets a single entity.
 * There are sufficient redundancies in other channels that the modification of that one does not create a noticeable difference.
 * The channels that are responsible for navigating do not rely on the parts of the network that specifically track certain entities.
 * The fact that there are fewer channels in this network compared to the network they were using may mean that compressing more features into fewer channels makes it impossible to cleanly separate it out.